ajschumacher/ajschumacher.github.io/20200715-communicate_immediately/index.md

 # Communicate Immediately

 Discover what's important and present it early and concisely to refine your ideas and engage with your audience.
 [Don't bury the lede][].
+Get to the point.
 Put the [Bottom Line Up Front][].
 Communicate as if you may be interrupted.

 [Don't bury the lede]: https://en.wikipedia.org/wiki/Inverted_pyramid_(journalism)
 [Bottom Line Up Front]: https://en.wikipedia.org/wiki/BLUF_(communication)